 Has using deadstock, or using alternative materials changed your aesthetic?

 Yeah, I think you start with fabric and then you design from there.
 Of course it’s going to shift your perception a little bit.
-That [pointing to a skirt on a dress doll] is one of our best selling skirts, and I just drew all over it.
+That is one of our best selling skirts, and I just drew all over it.
 You

 It’s in a scary place in L.A.
 It’s where Reformation gets its stuff.
 It’s like five floors.